klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 ## Release Notes
 ##### March 2016
-* No changes
+* Updated filename fields in XML and ENVI headers
-* Only updated for underlying libraries.
+* Also updated for underlying libraries.

 ## Installation